kryptokrona/kryptokrona-mobile-wallet/README.md

 You probably want to run `react-native log-android` so you can read the console output, and have an easier log of what's going on as you're developing.
 Errors will get printed to the device, but console.log won't, and it's a little hard to read.

-You probably also want to enable hot reloading.
-Hit "Ctrl-M" in your emulator, or type `adb shell input keyevent 82` to open the developer menu, and enable both `Live Reload` and `Hot Reloading`.
+You probably also want to enable live reloading.
+Hit "Ctrl-M" in your emulator, or type `adb shell input keyevent 82` to open the developer menu, and enable `Live Reload`.
+You probably don't want to use Hot Reloading, it's pretty buggy.

 ## Running natively on your Android device